What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

 Land Due Diligence

-A land due diligence will normally involve at least the following:
+The minimum level of land due diligence will normally involve the following:

 (a) reviewing the land certificate and the latest deed of land transfer;

-(b) checking the authenticity of the land certificate with the local land office;
+(b) checking the originality of the land certificate with the relevant land office;

-(c) confirming that the land is free from any lien or dispute registered at the local land office, by obtaining a Statement Letter of Land Registration (Surat Keterangan Pendaftaran Tanah) from the local land office; and
+(c) confirming that the land is free from blocking or disputes registered at the relevant land office by obtaining a Statement Letter of Land Registration (Surat Keterangan Pendaftaran Tanah) from the relevant land office; and

-(d) confirming that the land owner is not subject to any legal proceedings at the district court, by obtaining a statement letter from the district court.
+(d) confirming that the landowner is not subject to any legal proceedings at the relevant district court by obtaining a statement letter from the relevant district court.